If you are having thoughts about suicide or have seriously harmed yourself, and your life could be at risk without immediate help:

 Call 999 or go to A&E and ask to speak to the mental health liaison team

-– Call your local NHS Urgent Mental Health Support Line Mental Health Helpline for Urgent Help – NHS (www.nhs.uk)
+Call your local NHS Urgent Mental Health Support Line by clicking the following link: Mental Health Helpline for Urgent Help – NHS (www.nhs.uk)

-From the 1st of November you will be able to contact the Ambulance Staff Crises Line, provided by TASC, directly on 0300 373 0898 for further support and help.
+You can also contact the Ambulance Staff Crisis Line, provided by TASC, directly on 0300 373 0898 for further support and help.
 The pathway has three main elements:

 • A 24/7 Ambulance Staff Crisis Line targeted at ambulance staff exhibiting a high degree of suicidality